 If you end up loving a product and you think your readers will too, you can see if the brand has an affiliate program.
 By adding affiliate links to your blog post, you’ll get paid a commission each time a reader clicks on your link and buys the product.
 This way, you can get paid for your post again and again.

 For more info on starting and monetizing a blog, check out our full guide on how to start a blog and make money.

-We update this list periodically throughout the year (most recently, on October 15, 2021).
+We update this list periodically throughout the year.
+This last update was on October 13, 2022.